-Physical processes that intermittently generate sound in the ocean include rain, lightning striking the sea surface, cracking sea ice, undersea earthquakes, and eruptions from undersea volcanoes.
-Some of these phenomena generate extremely loud sounds, such as lightning strikes, which can have source levels of up to 260 underwater dB at 1 m.
-Even such a common occurrence as heavy rain can increase noise levels by up to 35 underwater dB across a broad range of frequencies extending from several hundred Hertz to greater than 20,000 Hz.
+Physical processes that intermittently generate sound in the ocean include rain, cracking sea ice, undersea earthquakes, and eruptions from undersea volcanoes.
+A common occurrence, such as heavy rain, can increase noise levels from those created by bubbles and spray by up to 35 underwater dB across a broad range of frequencies extending from several hundred Hertz to greater than 20,000 Hz.

 Marine animals use sound to obtain detailed information about their surroundings.
 They rely on sound to communicate, navigate, and feed.
 Marine mammals, such as dolphins, use sound to locate and identify objects such as food, obstacles, and other whales.
 By emitting clicks, or short pulses of sound, and listening to the echo, dolphins can detect individual prey and navigate around objects underwater.

 Snapping shrimp inhabit shallow tropical and semi-tropical waters having a bottom of rock, shell, or weed that offers the animals some concealment.
-Colonies of snapping shrimp generate sounds with broad spectral peaks at frequencies of 2-5 kHz.
-Individual snaps can have peak-to-peak source levels as high as 189 underwater dB at 1 m.
+Colonies of snapping shrimp generate sounds with the most energy at frequencies of 2-5 kHz.
+Individual snaps can have peak-to-peak pressure source levels as high as 189 underwater dB at 1 m.
 Sound generated by colonies of snapping shrimp can dominate other sources of background noise in shallow tropical waters.

-It is likely that many more species of marine life make and use sounds than we currently know about.
+It is likely that many more species of marine life make and use sounds than we currently know.

 Sounds generated by human activities are an important part of the total ocean acoustic background.
 Undersea sound is used for many valuable purposes, including communication, navigation, defense, research and exploration and fishing.
 However, some sounds are just a by-product of another activity, such as the noise generated by ships and by offshore industrial activities, including oil drilling and production.